-The City will maintain regular communication with the public during the execution of the CSO Master Plan.
-Construction Notice Letters are issued to inform residents and property owners on the background and planned upcoming local construction work.
+The City maintains regular communication with the public during the execution of the CSO Master Plan and will continue as the CSO Master Plan progresses.
+Prior to the implementation of the sewer relief work, construction notices are issued to residents and property owners to inform them on the background and planned construction work in their neighbourhood.